6 Social FAQs

 10. What happens at the end of the course?

-We will be showcasing the 6 Social course & any projects that the educators would like to share at CONNECT - Canada's Learning & Technology Conference in Niagara April 24 - 27, 2018!
+We will be showcasing the 6 Social course & a selection of projects shared by educators at CONNECT - Canada's Learning & Technology Conference in Niagara April 30 - May 3, 2019!
 There will be more details shares about our presence at CONNECT during the course.

-PLUS You will become a certified 6 Social Innovator, and there will be opportunities to take further courses in the future.
+PLUS You will become a certified 6 Social Innovator, with the opportunity to access additional resources and to take further courses in the future.